ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

 | MovieAction | movie_name, sound_id | Logged |

 "Logged" means the action prints what it would do but doesn't yet draw/play.
-The structure is correct; the side effects come in Phase 4.
+The structure is correct; the side effects come in Phase 4 when we wire the renderer and audio.

-### Implemented object types
+### Implemented object types (specialized)

 | Object | State | Constructor |
 |--------|-------|-------------|